-iCIMS’ Class of 2021 report surveyed HR professionals and university seniors to discover the best ways to attract, engage, hire, and advance Gen Z talent.
+iCIMS’ Class of 2021 report surveyed HR professionals and college seniors to discover the best ways to attract, engage, hire, and advance Gen Z talent.
 It’s clear that there is opportunity.
-But to align, HR leaders will need to evaluate existing hiring processes and match them to university graduate’s expectations.
+But to align, HR leaders will need to evaluate existing hiring processes and match them to college graduate’s expectations.

 Below are some of the highlights from the Class of 2021 report.
 To get all the actionable insights on Gen Z graduates and those that will hire them, download the full Class of 2021 report here.

 HR professionals in almost every industry are facing labor shortages.
 So, you might be shocked (and thrilled) to hear that there is a substantial increase in ready-to-work applicants.
 Compared to 2020, applications from ages 18-24 are up 15%!
 This is excellent news as 60% of HR professionals are opening new positions to entry-level hires.

 To make the most of the increase, it’s a good idea to post your entry-level jobs on the platforms most popular with Gen Z. This includes third party job boards as well as your career site.